Accessing RAID Disk Files When NAS Overland Storage SnapServer 410 is Not Functional: Step-by-Step Guide

 Device firmware rollback or downgrading can potentially impact data loss risks for NAS Overland Storage SnapServer 410 devices.
 When rolling back or downgrading firmware, there is a risk of compatibility issues or software bugs that could lead to data corruption or loss.
 It is important to ensure that the firmware rollback or downgrade is performed correctly and that proper backups of the data are made before proceeding.
 Additionally, it is recommended to consult with the manufacturer or a professional IT technician to minimize the potential risks and ensure a smooth transition.

-Although NAS SnapServer 410 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SnapServer 410 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view